 Floor space in a particular store is a crucial element for creating a category assortment.
 Each assortment should take into account the space available across multiple stores.

-Localised assortments are then generated for each category or store cluster to better meet the needs of local shoppers.
+You can then generate localised assortments for each category or store cluster to meet the needs of local shoppers.

 Products in the base range will stay the same across all of your stores regardless of local preferences.
-The base range will usually comprise of the most popular products and brands that your shoppers expect to find across all of your stores.
+The base range will usually comprise the most popular products and brands that your shoppers expect to find across all of your stores.

 You can use assortment optimisation software tools to reveal brand and SKU strengths and help them select these products and brands.

-Before creating assortment plans, it is important to align internally around the role each category plays in the merchandising strategy, as well as the implications those roles will have on category space allocations and assortment decisions.
+Before creating assortment plans, you must align internally around the role each category plays in your merchandising strategy.
+You must also understand the implications those roles will have on category space allocations and assortment decisions.

 The four major consumer consumer-based category roles are: